wxj881027/TaterClient-ddnet-Qimeng/README.md

 [![Build](https://github.com/sjrc6/TaterClient-ddnet/workflows/Build/badge.svg)](https://github.com/sjrc6/TaterClient-ddnet/actions/workflows/build.yaml)

-### Taters custom ddnet client with some small modifications
+### Taters custom ddnet client with some modifications

 Not guarenteed to be bug free, but I will try to fix them.

 If ddnet devs are reading this and want to steal my changes please feel free.

 Thanks to tela for the logo png <3

 ### Links